tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 The decision was to keep the current behavior, of allowing `from __future__ import annotations` in the code, as defined by PEP 563, but not as the default behavior.

-This will provide enough time to find a solution or an alternative that works for all the use cases, including Pydantic, FastAPI, and also the uses cases that are interested exclusively in static analysis.
+This will provide enough time to find a solution or an alternative that works for all the use cases, including Pydantic, FastAPI, and also the use cases that are interested exclusively in static analysis.

 This is the best possible outcome for everyone. 🎉